-Best slow cooker spaghetti sauce with beef is here.
-Ragu style hearty recipe that is great on top of noodles and freezes well too.
+Best slow cooker spaghetti sauce with leftover beef is here.
+Ragu beef style hearty recipe that is great on top of noodles and freezes well too.
 Want to add frozen meatballs inside too?
 You can do that and make it spicy too if you want.

 This time we just made the sauce.
 Timing for that is 8 hours.
 If you want to add noodles and make Crockpot spaghetti and meatballs with ground beef is closer to 6 hours.
 Both are excellent.